SkillsFundingAgency/das-courses-jobs/README.md

 ```
 * A clone of this repository
 * A code editor that supports Azure functions and .NetCore 8.0
-* A GitHub repository which is a fork of T.B.D*
+* A GitHub repository which is a fork of SkillsFundingAgency/StandardsData
 ```
 ### Config